I was sick as a dog when I stumbled on DrSeckin.com in January 2017.

 I had shooting pains down both legs.
 Wearing skinny jeans meant suffering through stabbing pelvic pain.
 I was constantly nauseous.
 At work, a mug of ginger tea quickly became my favorite accessory.
 Anything to stop me from ralphing during the morning meeting.
 My coworkers openly pondered whether or not I was pregnant.
 (I wasn’t.)

 A radiologist had just discovered a cyst on my ovary, and it was he who first said that word.

 After that frightening appointment, I feverishly researched Seckin and read the reviews here of the women whose health, lives, and livelihoods he restored after laparoscopic excision surgery.
 I also hunted for a harsh review that would convince me that endometriosis surgery with Dr. Seckin was a bad idea, one that would leave me feeling worse than before.

 I couldn’t find one.

 Still, I remember how nervous I was to call and make a consultation.
 I must have called Seckin Endometriosis Center three times in as many weeks.

 Without realizing it, I was running from Seckin as much as I was running to him.

 “I wasn’t ready to hear you tell me how sick I was,” I recently told Seckin, tears welling in my eyes as I recalled that first meeting.

-I tried all the holistic things, hoping to avoid his surgery.
+Till then, I tried all the holistic things, hoping to avoid his surgery.
 I did acupuncture weekly and downed handfuls of the Chinese herb, Gui Zhi Fu Ling Wan.
-I wrapped my abdomen in castor oil packs after watching a YouTube video, “How To Get Rid Of Your Ovarian Cyst.”
+Then, I wrapped my abdomen in castor oil packs after watching a YouTube video, “How To Get Rid Of Your Ovarian Cyst.”

 I meditated, visualizing a healing light sweeping away the disease.